maflcko/b-c-gui-translations-review/reviews/tr.md

         <extracomment>An outbound connection to a peer.
 An outbound connection is a connection initiated by us.</extracomment>
         <translation>yurt dışı</translation>

 YES
-The translation "yurt dışı" means "abroad" or "foreign country," which is incorrect in the context of an outbound network connection.
-A more accurate translation for "Outbound" (as in "outbound connection") would be "giden" or "giden bağlantı."
+The translation "yurt dışı" means "abroad" or "foreign country" in Turkish, which is incorrect in this context.
+The correct translation for "Outbound" (as in an outbound connection) should be "Giden" or "Dışa giden".

 Correct translation:
-giden
+Giden
 ```

 ```
         <source>%1 d</source>
         <translation>%1 g</translation>

 YES
-The source uses "d" which commonly stands for "days," while "g" in Turkish is typically an abbreviation for "gram."
-This is incorrect in the context.
-The correct abbreviation for "days" in Turkish should be "gün" or "g" but as an abbreviation in technical contexts "d" is usually kept or replaced appropriately but not with "g".
-Since the source uses "%1 d" (likely meaning "%1 days"), the correct translation should keep the meaning consistent.
-The best is to use "%1 gün".
+The source uses 'd' (most likely meaning 'day' in English), but the translation uses 'g' (which is incorrect; the correct abbreviation for 'gün' in Turkish is 'gün' or 'g').
+However, 'g' is ambiguous and not standard.
+It would be clearer and more accurate to use 'gün', as 'g' could be confused with 'gram' or is not commonly used as an abbreviation for 'gün' in UI context.

 Correct translation:
 %1 gün
 ```